-In comparison to SISO requirements the max TRP and max EIRP are identical.
+In comparison to SISO requirements the max TRP and max EIRP are identical for PC1, PC3, and PC5.
 For the Min peak EIRP, UE multi-band relaxation (MBR) factors for PC3 do not apply in the UL MIMO TCs.
 However, the impact of the MBR on the influence of noise is negligible.
 Therefore, we propose to reuse the MU and TT of the SISO MOP EIRP/TRP TC for the UL MIMO EIRP/TRP TC.

-Proposal 5: Reuse the MU and TT of the SISO MOP EIRP/TRP TC for the UL MIMO EIRP/TRP TC.
+Proposal 5: Reuse the MU and TT of the SISO MOP EIRP/TRP TC for the UL MIMO EIRP/TRP TC for PC1, PC3 and PC5.

 MOP spherical